 Wapping, London - 2018

-Mute Acoustics® designs and installs live rooms for music venues across London.
+Mute Acoustics® designs and builds professional-grade live rooms for music venues across London.
 Each application is expertly engineered to deliver a world-class acoustic environment, enhancing the artist’s performance and the audience’s listening experience.

 Mute Acoustics® was commissioned by The Rattle to convert a Grade I listed, 19thG century warehouse, in East London’s Tobacco Dock, to incorporate a live room and two writing rooms, as part of their music venue launch.